tildearrow/furnace/doc/2-interface/settings.md

 ### Mixing

-- **Quality**: selects quality of resampling. low quality reduces CPU load.
+- **Quality**: select quality of resampling. low quality reduces CPU load.
-- **Software clipping**: clips output to nominal range (-1.0 to 1.0) before passing it to the audio device.
+- **Software clipping**: clip output to nominal range (-1.0 to 1.0) before passing it to the audio device.
   - this avoids activating Windows' built-in limiter.

 ### Metronome